grimdoomer/Halo-2-HD/README.md

 outlined in the wiki and should be thoroughly read and understood before attempting to enable and configure GPU overclocking.

 #### HDD Transfer Speeds
 This patch can increase the speed at which the HDD transfers data to the console which will improve loading times and help reduce pop-in.
-This value is customizable via the config file and is explained in detail in the wiki.
+This value is customizable via the config file and is explained in detail [here](https://github.com/grimdoomer/Halo-2-HD/wiki/Configuration-File#hddspeed).
 In order to use transfer speeds faster than UDMA 3 you will need an 80-pin IDE cable.
 Trying to use UDAM 4 or 5 with the stock 40-pin cable will result in read errors and the game crashing on startup.

 #### Quality of Life Improvements